girija2020/SHELL/README.md

 If the background process exits then the shell displays the appropriate message to the user.
 Example:
-After gedit exits, your shell program should check the exit status and print it on stderr.

   <Name@UBUNTU:~> gedit &
   <Name@UBUNTU:~> cd test
   <Name@UBUNTU:~/test>